A-Z of recycling

 Lids and tops (plastic)

 Please remove plastic lids and tops from bottles and jars, where possible.
-They cannot be recycled in your blue lidded recycling bin, however they can now be recycled in one of the mixed plastic recycling banks at a 'bring' site or they need to go into your green lidded general waste bin.
+They cannot be recycled in your blue lidded recycling bin, please place them in your green lidded general waste bin.

 Small, standard and long life bulbs can be put in the green-lidded general waste bin.
 Please place in a carrier bag or wrap carefully in paper first.
 Fluorescent tubes should be taken to a Household Waste Recycling Centre which accepts hazardous waste.